warith-harchaoui/os-helper/README.md

 Below are examples demonstrating how to use various features of the `os_helper` library.
 Make sure to import the library as `osh` before starting.

+Please check out the [Examples](EXAMPLES.md) for many more examples

 ```python
 import os_helper as osh
 ```